jjdarcy/cantrilltips/FAQ.md

 This question has been asked numerous times on [TechStudySlack](https://techstudyslack.com/).
 So much so, that a student Sherif Fanous created a site that
 Sherif built this Webapp.
 There are also charts showing the ooverlap between courses.
 Check it out.
 You can find it here: https://cantrill.io.i-aws.cloud/

+## How long does it take to complete SAA-C02 course?

+For most people you should budget with 6-8 weeks with 1-2 hours study per day.
+Take all the fundamental lessons to get understanding of the basics in place before continuing with the course.
+The videos are specifically put in an order to help you get the understanding and knowledge of the course.

 ## Why do I get an error creating accounts